fsneak/shadowsocks-java/README.md

 # shadowsocks-java
-A simple shadowsocks client written by Java
+A simple shadowsocks client written by Java.

+To be completed.